Your money-making expert. Financial journalist, TV and radio personality.

 Crucially, the launch of Pension Freedoms also meant some pension schemes no long had to buy an annuity at all.
 This is another reason why annuities have become less popular over the past half-decade.

-While buying an annuity is no longer the go-to for a lot of pension holders, it’s worth knowing that annuity rates have soared this year.
-This is mainly down to UK gilt yields rising a lot over the past few weeks, especially after the Chancellor’s recent mini-budget.
+While buying an annuity is no longer the go-to for a lot of pension holders, it’s worth knowing that annuity rates have risen a lot this year thanks to higher interest rates.

 Morrissey goes on to explain that buying an annuity can be attractive for those looking to secure a guaranteed income in their later years.
-She also highlights the benefits of buying an annuity in stages.
+She also highlighted how it may be a good idea to buy an annuity in stages.

 However, if rising rates have piqued your interest, it’s worth knowing that annuity products can vary massively between providers.
 This is why obtaining several quotes is very important.
 In other words, don’t just automatically go with your existing pension provider.